- September 06, 2022

 Prescription for Success.
-At Bow Valley College’s downtown Calgary campus, students study full-time and complete two months of practicum in hospital† and community pharmacies to obtain a Pharmacy Technician Diploma.
+At Bow Valley College’s downtown Calgary campus, students study full-time and complete practicums in hospital† and community pharmacies to obtain a Pharmacy Technician Diploma.

 Registered Pharmacy Technicians have an expanded scope of practice that includes responsibilities such as performing final checks on prescriptions and receiving verbal orders from prescribers.
 Other tasks include compounding mixtures, dispensing medications, or preparing sterile products such as eye drop compounds or intravenous mixtures.
 Demand is increasing and pharmacy technicians can earn up to $37/hour.

 With over 350 lab hours in a state-of-the-art facility, this program integrates cutting-edge technology and emphasizes hands-on training to produce competitive dispensary-ready graduates.
 Students learn to prepare sterile products in authentic certified sterile production hoods and operate a PACMED® high-speed automated medication packager.†Students will be required to travel to various locations in order to complete their practicum placements.
 Every effort is made to accommodate students in placements within the timeframe of the program, however in rare instances there may be a delay in program completion until a placement can be arranged.

 Diane Valiquette, B.Sc.Pharm, Registered Pharmacist (Associate Dean, Allied Health)

 Crystal Lane, B.Sc.Pharm, Registered Pharmacist (Program Chair, Allied Health)

 Cheryl Callicutt, Registered Pharmacy Technician (Educational Assistant)

 Marion Chorney, B.Sc.Pharm, Registered Pharmacist, Master of Continuing Education (Instructor)